-Refund & Cancellation Policy: Full payment for this workshop must be received by August 15th 2017 to secure a place in the workshop.
-A supply list will be provided upon registration.
+Refund & Cancellation Policy: A supply list will be provided upon registration.
 You may withdraw 4 weeks prior to the workshop start date and receive a full refund.
 No refunds will be allowed after this date.

 Karin Isenburg has been painting for over thirty years.
 She has taken a number of courses in the Durham Region, Cape Breton and Greater Toronto area.
 She has spent countless hours in private study through Galleries and Libraries.
 Experimentation and a greater commitment has led to the development of layering transparent and semi-transparent colour creating luminosity and a rich depth of colour in her work.
 Glazing many layers brings form and shape to her work.
 Light shining through, reflecting colours and developing distinct shadows are also main elements in the work.
 Realism is her desired result but always leaving room for heightened colour expression and light.

 Karin enjoys bringing the viewer up close and personal to see the everyday larger than life.
 She sees how everyday items have personal meanings to all of us.
 She sets her objects and materials in a way that makes a bold composition, a statement.